This Biscuits and Gravy Casserole includes eggs, sausage gravy and biscuits, baked together to make the ultimate one-pan breakfast!

-I’m telling you, this Biscuits and Gravy Casserole is the best mash-up since peanut butter and jelly!
-I absolutely love breakfast casseroles, and throwing my favorite biscuits and gravy recipe into the mix created just plain genius!
-You can make the entire casserole in advance, or even freeze it, making it perfect for holidays or breakfast with company.
+Make ahead: You can make the entire casserole in advance, or even freeze it, making it perfect for holidays or breakfast with company.

 How to make Biscuits and Gravy Casserole:

-• Mix eggs, milk and spices and pour mixture over the biscuits.
+Mix eggs, milk and spices and pour mixture over the biscuits.
 Spoon sausage gravy on top, then sprinkle with cheese.
 Add remaining biscuit dough pieces on top.

 Make Ahead and Freezing Instructions:

-To Make Ahead: Prepare casserole and just before baking, cover and refrigerate for up to one day.
+To Make Ahead: Prepare biscuit casserole and just before baking, cover and refrigerate for up to one day.
 Remove from refrigerator 30 minutes before baking.

 Recipe